Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems: Symplectic electrostatic particle-in-cell methods

 For the two-stream instability, the initial conditions are $x_a \sim U([0,L])$, a uniform distribution on $[0,L]$, and $v_a$ are sampled with the density:

 where $v_b$ is the velocity of the counter-propagating beams, and $v_{th}$ is the width of the beams (the thermal speed).
 We seed the instability by periodically perturbing each particle velocity:

-For our tests, we consider a domain of length $L=50$, $v_{th} = 1$, $v_{nb} = 3$, $A=0.5$, and $k=1$.
+For our tests, we consider a domain of length $L=50$, $v_{th} = 1$, $v_b = 3$, $A=0.5$, and $k=1$.
 The particle weights are made to be uniform such that the charge density is unity.

 Let $N_s$ be the number of samples to resolve the loop, and let $N_p$ be the number of particles in each simulation.
 For $p = 1$, linear interpolation, we must use the finite difference loop integral approximation, while for $p=2,3$, we use the pseudospectral loop integral approximation.
-To allow for possibly large gradients in the loop, we set $L_q = L_p = 1000$ in the finite difference loop integral approximation (and hence only converge for $N_s > 1000$).
-See figure \ref{fig:pic_conv_N} for the convergence of the single-step loop integral error as a function of $N_s$ with fixed $\Delta t = 0.1$ and $N_p = 128$.
-For $p=1$, we do not observe the convergence trend, because $L_q=L_p = 1000$, and the quadrature error has already saturated for $N_s > 1000$.
+To allow for possibly large gradients in the loop, we set $\lambda_q = \lambda_p = 1000$ in the finite difference loop integral approximation (and hence only converge for $N_s > 1000$).
+See Figure \ref{fig:pic_conv_N} for the convergence of the single-step loop integral error as a function of $N_s$ with fixed $\Delta t = 0.1$ and $N_p = 128$.
+For $p=1$, we do not observe the convergence trend, because $\lambda_q=\lambda_p = 1000$, and the quadrature error has already saturated for $N_s > 1000$.
 For $p=2$, we observe a convergence rate trend of $N_s^{-2}$.
-For $p=3$, we observe a convergence rate trend of $N_s^{-3}$, which is slightly lower than what theory would predict if the Hamiltonian indeed has spatial regularity of $H^{3 + 1/2-\epsilon}$.
+For $p=3$, we observe a convergence rate trend of $N_s^{-3}$.
+These empirical rates are used below to select $N_s$ for the $\Delta t$ sweep.

 These results inform the parameters to use for the $\Delta t$ sweep.
 We expect an error of about $O(N_p/N_s)$ in the case $p=1$.
-If we use $N_p=2$ and $N_s = 2^{15}$, we can expect about five decimal places of accuracy.
+If we use $N_p=2$ and $N_s = 2^{15}$, we can expect about four to five decimal places of accuracy.
 In the case $p=2$, we can expect nine digits of accuracy with $N_p=2$ and $N_s = 2^{15}$.
-In the case $p=3$, we can expect fourteen digits of accuracy with $N_p=2$ and $N_s = 2^{15}$.
+In the case $p=3$, we can expect thirteen to fourteen digits of accuracy with $N_p=2$ and $N_s = 2^{15}$.
 Such small number of particles (while entirely inappropriate in a PIC simulation) is beneficial in testing symplecticity.
 The conservation/non-conservation of symplecticity does not depend on the physical realism of the simulation.